 "If you'll only admit that I am your father, I will trust you with this again.
 I have no use for it, and I... can't look at it anymore."
 Vader told Luke, a little awkwardly.
-This was the first time he'd really shown some kind of emotion in front of the boy.

 Luke's face was stoic, his jaw clenched and his eyes rested upon the saber.
 Vader knew he wanted it back desperately, he could sense it, but to admit Vader was his father was still very painful to him.
-Long seconds slipped past, and just as Vader began to get impatient, realizing that Luke was never going to say it, the boy closed his eyes firmly and sat up.
+Long seconds slipped past, and just as Vader began to get impatient, starting to think that Luke was never going to say it, the boy closed his eyes firmly and sat up.
 His face betrayed underlying emotions: he knew it was the truth, somewhere inside him, but to say it out loud...
 Luke was too attached to his pride.

 "Say it."
 Vader hissed, moving the lightsaber even closer.